OfficeDev/office-dev-program-docs/docs/subscription-expiration-and-renewal.md

 To create a replacement subscription, choose **Set Up Subscription**.

-Next, migrate any important data that you need to save to your new subscription.
+You'll also need to migrate any important data that you need to save to your new subscription.
 For details, see [How do I migrate my data?](#migrate-data) later in this topic.

 ## Renewable subscriptions